-By default, Cisco router is configured with the hostname as ‘router’ and switch is configured with the default hostname of ‘switch’ so we must change the default names of all the devices to make it relevant to the network diagram and this also makes it easy to understand and help us recognize the device when we are configuring the device.
+By default, Cisco router is configured with the hostname as ‘router’ and switch is configured with the default hostname of ‘switch’ so we must change the default names of all the devices to make it relevant to the network diagram and this also makes it easy to understand and help us recognizing the device when we are configuring the device.

-It is the best practice to give hostnames to the devices according to the location for eg if the router is situated in Newyork then we can give the hostname as Newyork followed by the model number [Newyork 1700] or we can give the hostname as per the role of the device for eg If a router is connecting to the ISP then a good hostname can be ISP router.
+It is the best practice to give hostnames to the devices according to the location for eg if the router is situated in Newyork then we can give hostname as newyork followed by the model number [Newyork 1700] or we can give the hostname as per the role of the device for eg If router is connecting to the ISP then a good hostname can be ISP router.